Satwik-Pamulaparthy/Zomato-Restaurant-Data-Analysis/README.md

 ## 👨‍💻 Professional Summary

 With nearly a decade of experience analyzing complex educational data, my background includes analyzing large datasets like national exam results, alongside comprehensive data management.
-I bring a unique blend of innovative excellence and a certified **Google Data Analytics** skillset to unlock insights from complex data.
+I bring a unique blend of technical expertise and a certified **Google Data Analytics** skillset to unlock insights from complex data.
 I am highly proficient in SQL, Python, R programming, R Markdown, Spreadsheets, Power BI, Tableau, Jupyter Notebooks, and BigQuery, driven by a passion to help organizations transform raw data into clear, actionable intelligence.
 A strong collaborator who values precision and clarity, I am motivated to leverage my analytical expertise to drive informed decision-making and achieve organizational excellence.

 ---